sigasi/sigasi_insights/content/manual/veresta/_index.md

 # Document

 The `document` command allows you to create documentation for a Sigasi project.
-The documentation can be split into pages, it can include problem information, and generated diagrams.
+The documentation can include problem information and generated diagrams and can be split into pages.

 <pre>
 <span class="no-select">$ </span>veresta document --help